EleutherAI/tyche/README.md

 "Size" here means total prior measure, where the prior is uniform (so that size = volume) or Gaussian (e.g. init distribution density).

-The sizes of behavioral basins can be interpreted as a measure of network complexity (by taking the negative logarithm).
+The sizes of behavioral basins can be interpreted as a measure of the complexity of learned behaviors (by taking the negative logarithm).
 When the prior is normalized, they can also be interpreted as the prior probability of the basin-defining behavior.

 ## Installation